-I was given a huge box of old ties from my in laws that belonged to my husbands grandpa after he passed away last year.
-I had been trying to come up with some crafty projects that I could make use of the old ties.
-I decided that the long skinny ties would be perfect for making a belt!
-You don't need a sewing machine for this craft but it would come in handy if you had one.
-I just used plain hot glue and it worked fine!
+I was given a huge box of old ties from my in-laws that belonged to my husband's grandpa after he passed away last year.
+Trying to come up with some crafty projects that I could make use of the old ties, I decided that the long, skinny ties would be perfect for making a belt!

 You may also like: How to Reverse Tie Dye

-Two D rings (available at your local craft store or sewing supply store)
+- Two D rings (available at your local craft store or sewing supply store)

-Glue gun or Sewing machine
+- Glue gun or sewing machine

 You will have to twist the belt a little before you feed the free end though the rings otherwise the "wrong" side of the tie will be facing up.